a law, rule, or other order prescribed by authority, especially to regulate conduct: Safety regulations require the use of impact-resistant helmets.

 Though the regulations around them are still somewhat piecemeal, drones have seen a steady uptick in practical use cases over the last couple years.Walmart Is Piloting Drone Delivery in North Carolina | Vanessa Bates Ramirez | September 11, 2020 | Singularity Hub

 Under the Clean Air Act, industrial facilities emitting these pollutants are subject to regulations.New Research Shows Disproportionate Rate of Coronavirus Deaths in Polluted Areas | by Lylla Younes, ProPublica, and Sara Sneath | September 11, 2020 | ProPublica

 The most important thing it did for me is to not think of regulation just as a tool that will help in limiting these systems.Eight case studies on regulating biometric technology show us a path forward | Karen Hao | September 4, 2020 | MIT Technology Review

 In other words, unnecessarily stringent abortion regulation could be far more dangerous than abortion itself.Abortion Complications Are Rare, No Matter What the Right Says | Samantha Allen | December 8, 2014 | THE DAILY BEAST

 Others fear that giving them the force of regulation could be more harmful because they would become outdated quickly.

-A governmental order having the force of law.
+a governmental or ministerial order having the force of law

 Laws through which governments can control privately owned businesses.